Lowering insulin’s cost becomes political football

 Of Medicare beneficiaries who use insulin, one in five reach catastrophic spending, according to the Yale study.
 Moreover, those Medicare patients account for more than half of individuals who fall in the catastrophic spending category identified in the study.

-In 2017, Medicare beneficiaries with diabetes paid, on average, about $4,600 in out-of-pocket costs for medical care, an increase of 28 percent from 1999 and approximately $500 more than Medicare beneficiaries without diabetes, according to the CDC.
+In 2017, Medicare beneficiaries with diabetes paid, on average, about $4,600 in out-of-pocket costs for medical care, an increase of 28% from 1999 and approximately $500 more than Medicare beneficiaries without diabetes, according to the CDC.

 Do experts think that will make a difference?